barrancocarlos/multer-express.js/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+The images used are in the public domain.